Skip to main content

 Location: Houston, Texas

 The university does not consider an applicant’s financial situation when deciding admission and meets 100% of all admitted students’ demonstrated financial need.
-Even better, Rice is a loan-free institution, with financial aid packages consisting of grant and institutional aid—which don’t require repayment—and no loans.
+Even better, Rice is a loan-free institution, with financial aid packages consisting of grants and institutional aid—which don’t require repayment—and no loans.

 8. University of Notre Dame